-One of the major mitigation measures in the agreement is replacement of habitat loss at Apperson Ridge within the footprint of quarrying and due to project infrastructure, through purchase and/or permanent protection of similar habitats on private land, at a replacement ratio of 3 to 1, and with a minimum parcel or parcels consisting of 600 acres protected.
-The plan provides robust mitigation for any loss of breeding habitat for several focal species at a 4 to 1 replacement ratio.
+One of the major mitigation measures in the agreement is replacement of habitat loss at Apperson Ridge through purchase and/or permanent protection of similar habitats on private land, at a replacement ratio of 3 to 1, and with a minimum parcel or parcels consisting of 600 acres protected.
+The plan provides mitigation for any loss of breeding habitat for several focal species at a 4 to 1 replacement ratio.
 Oliver de Silva will also initiate an incidental-take permit process under the Endangered Species Act, using a federal Habitat Conservation Plan with the U.S. Fish and Wildlife Service.